 It is not unusual to hear in police circles that selection criteria are extremely rigid and that only 1 or 2 out of 10 applicants will survive the entire process and be offered a position.
 One could also make a convincing argument that recruitment efforts are not very effective if 8 or 9 of 10 applicants cannot survive the recruiting process.
 Perhaps the effort devoted to processing applicants unsuited to becoming police officers could be redirected to recruiting the right type of applicant.
 The point here is that the recruiting method should be carefully designed to attract the type of applicant desired.

 Law enforcement agencies use a variety of approaches to recruit applicants.
 Some send recruiting teams to “career days” on college campuses, while others send recruiters to various cities to look for experienced police officers.
 Still others concentrate recruiting resources on their immediate geographic area.
 Many departments have made use of the local news media through feature stories, public service announcements, and Internet job postings.
 Some have also used business and corporate assistance to develop brochures that provide accurate information about what the department offers.
-An agency may need to circulate its recruitment announcements using a number of methods, such sending them to a diverse group of community leaders, setting up a table at community meetings, shopping malls, schools, colleges, and community gathering places.
+An agency may need to circulate its recruitment announcements using a number of methods, such as sending them to a diverse group of community leaders, setting up a table at community meetings, shopping malls, schools, colleges, and community gathering places.

-A factor that has an immense impact, but is often not addressed effectively in recruiting plans is the influence of existing members of the police organization.
+A factor that has an immense impact but is often not addressed effectively in recruiting plans is the influence of existing members of the police organization.
 Negative attitudes of individual officers about their job and the department may cause potential applicants to look elsewhere for employment.
 On the other hand, positive attitudes may exist for the wrong reasons—for example, because the department has an image as a place for “macho,” TV-style cops.

-Therefore, it is important that the recruiting plan and its underlying rationale be shared with all employees, so they have a clear understanding of the department’s objectives.
+Therefore, it is important that the recruiting plan and its underlying rationale be shared with all employees so they have a clear understanding of the department’s objectives.
 Employees can serve as excellent recruiters if they know these objectives and appreciate the critical importance of their jobs.
-Employees can also better discuss some of those issues often put forth as impediments to attracting high quality applicants.
+Employees can also better discuss some of those issues often put forth as impediments to attracting high-quality applicants.
 For example, they can speak directly to issues such as low pay and the difficulties of shift work.
 They are in the best position to talk about positive as well as negative aspects of a police career.

 The objective of a recruiting program should be to attract a large enough pool of desirable applicants to fill department vacancies.
 This does not mean that the only measure of the recruiting effort should be the number of people who complete employment applications.
 If a department needs a higher ratio of employees from different racial and ethnic groups to reflect the community, and the only people completing applications are not from desired groups or do not meet basic requirements, then the objective is obviously not being met.
 The recruiting plan must contain relevant and measurable objectives that are monitored to ensure every effort is being made to meet them.